MasterBlaster99/E-commerce-Customer-App/README.md

-An E-commerce App where users can buy products from different categories with multiple payment methods available
+An E-commerce App where users can buy products from different categories with multiple payment methods available . seller product for this app https://github.com/MasterBlaster99/E-commerce-Seller-App

 1 ) user can save the product for checkout